Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

 Instead, Friday also offered Carroll one of his best glimpses yet at 2020 second-rounder Darrell Taylor, who did not play last season while still recovering from surgery to repair a shin injury suffered in 2019 while at Tennessee, which is why he was eligible for the camp.

 “This is hugely important for him,’’ Carroll said of Taylor getting some needed reps.
-The Seahawks saw Taylor for just one week of practice last year prior to the wild card playoff game against the Rams.
+The Seahawks saw Taylor for just one week of practice last year before the wild card playoff game against the Rams.

-Then, the thought was Taylor’s role would primarily be as a defensive end, specifically in the rush end position the Seahawks call LEO.
+The thought then was Taylor’s role would primarily be as a defensive end, specifically in the rush end position the Seahawks call LEO.

 But Friday, Taylor was playing mostly the strongside linebacker position, a move that could determine if the Seahawks will retain any interest in re-signing veteran K.J.
 Wright, who remains a free agent.